skesur/skesur/README.md

 -  Interested in **Web Design / Development** and **AI/ML**
 -  Currently learning **Web Development** and **Data Science**
 -  Looking to collaborate on a **web design & development project**, think it'd be fun to build something together!
--  Fun fact: I designed a cyberpunk-themed e-commerce app (Frames) using React 18, Three.js, and GSAP

 ---